How to Sign Up for Washington Post: Quick and Easy Guide

 What’s the cost of a Washington Post subscription?

-Subscription prices vary.
+Subscription prices can vary.

-The basic digital plan starts at $4 every four weeks for the first year.
+The basic digital plan starts at $4 every four weeks for the first year, and then it bumps up to $10 every four weeks.

 Is there a way to access The Washington Post without paying?